PacificBiosciences/IsoSeq/docs/umi/cell-calling.md

 ### Determinining the correct percentile cutoff

 There is a python script available that can be used to determine the correct percentile cutoff to use.
-The barcode rank plot can be generated with various percentile cutoffs from the [*isoseq3 bcstats*](https://isoseq.how/umi/isoseq-bcstats.html) tsv output.
+The barcode rank plot can be generated with various percentile cutoffs from the [*isoseq bcstats*](https://isoseq.how/umi/isoseq-bcstats.html) tsv output.
 The pink line shows the real cells labeled from *bcstats* in the tsv file.

 If not already run, *bcstasts* can be run as follows:

 ```
 # Run bcstats on the corrected bam
-$ isoseq3 bcstats --json bcstats_report.json -o bcstats_report.tsv <corrected.bam>
+$ isoseq bcstats --json bcstats_report.json -o bcstats_report.tsv <corrected.bam>
 ```

 Download plotting script and install dependencies: